gejak2004/smartphone-data/CodeBook.md

 3. Human readable form for activites was achieved by converting integer activity ID into a factor, using text labels for the activities.
 2. Variables with  "mean()" or "std()", together with SubjectId and Activity were then extracted into a separate data frame.
 4. The tidy data containing mean summary over SubjectId, Activity for each variable was produced using R's data reshaping facilities.
-5. The tidy data set was saved in a comma-separated-value (CSV) format file.
+5. The tidy data set was saved in a file using table format.

 ***